eliterature/elc5-info/docs/faq.md

 ## Do you offer compensation for submissions accepted?

 Unfortunately, we cannot offer compensation.
 The ELC5 team is a collection of volunteers working with the larger Electronic Literature Organization, which is a 501c(3) non-profit organization.

+## Can I submit work that has been previously published elsewhere?

+Yes, but it is your responsibility to ensure that your previous publication venue has granted permission for republication and that you hold the rights necessary to submit the work to ELC5.
+When submitting a previously published piece, please disclose the prior publication venue, date, and URL (if available) and, if possible, confirm you retain, or are obtaining, the right to grant ELC a non‑exclusive license to publish, archive, and display the work online.

+## Can I submit or nominate a work that has been created by others?

+Yes, the ELC5 does allow the nomination or submission of works not created by the submitter.
+However, we do encourage anyone considering nominating the work of other creator(s) to consider first contacting the creator(s) and encouraging them to submit their work, if possible.
+In all cases, we ask you to disclose that you are not the work's creator when completing the submission form.